List of built-in macOS apps: Grapher

-Grapher is a graphing calculator program first introduced in Mac OS X Tiger that is able to create 2D and 3D graphs from simple and complex equations.
+Grapher is a graphing calculator program introduced in Mac OS X Tiger that is able to create 2D and 3D graphs from simple and complex equations.
 Users edit the appearance of graphs by changing line colors, adding patterns to rendered surfaces, adding comments, and changing the fonts and styles used to display them.
 Grapher is able to create animations of graphs by changing constants or rotating them in space.

 Keychain Access

-Keychain is the encrypted password management system in macOS, first introduced with Mac OS 8.6.
+Keychain is the encrypted password management system in macOS, introduced with Mac OS 8.6.
 A keychain can contain several types of data, including passwords, private keys, certificates, and secure notes.

 Migration Assistant

-Migration Assistant is a utility by Apple Inc. that transfers data, user accounts, computer settings and apps from one Macintosh computer to another computer, or from a full drive backup.
+Migration Assistant is a utility by Apple that transfers data, user accounts, computer settings and apps from one Macintosh computer to another computer, or from a full drive backup.
 As of OS X Lion and later, it can also migrate contacts, calendars, and email accounts and other files from Microsoft Windows.
 As of macOS Sequoia 15.4 and later, it is possible to set up a Mac using an iPhone or iPad.
 Migration Assistant can be used during initial setup of a new computer or run manually on a system that has already been set up.
 It may be used multiple times to copy only applications, user account(s), or settings.
 Its primary purpose is to duplicate the contents and configuration of an existing computer user account(s) on a new one.

 The Migration Assistant does not transfer the operating system of the old computer to the new one.
 Similarly, applications and utilities bundled by Apple with the operating system (e.g. Safari) are not transferred, based on the assumption that the newer machine has the same or newer version already installed.
 However, settings for these applications (e.g. bookmarks) are transferred.